uditg22/Pluggable-Notification-Module/README.md

 ## Description
-This is an plug and play Notification Api module that can be used in your project to trigger notifications to your users across multiple channels including Mail, Slack, Push Notification with just a single api call
+This is an plug and play Notification Api module that can be used in your project to trigger notifications to your users across multiple channels including Mail, Slack, Push Notification with just a single api call.
+You can easily add a new notification channel by creating a plugin for that and registering it with the Plugins registry.

 ## Prerequisites
 ### MongoDb Installation with min. version 3.4.x